ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Repositories.md

 - **Check for comment resolution**: *Required*
 - **Limit merge types**: only allow *Squash merge*

-XXX I don't think this section is necessary. > TODO: Extra policy for tier2 "configsync" repos only.
+**XXX**I don't understand this section.
+Is it valid?
+Ask Stéphane  > TODO: Extra policy for tier2 "configsync" repos only.
 "Automatically included reviewers" with path filter on setters-version.yaml

 ### 3. Verify Service Account Permissions

-XXX I don't think this part is valid anymore.
-An AzDO service account should be used for authenticating Config Sync.
+An AzDO service account is used for authenticating Config Sync.
 It requires read access to the repo.

-XXX Add the info about updating settings so that the Pipeline will work

-Depending on your organization, this could be set at different levels and with groups.
-These steps will assume the service account has already been configured.
+Depending on your organization, this could be set at different levels and with groups.  **Note: These steps will assume the service account has already been configured.**

 To confirm:

 1. Navigate to **Project Settings > Repos/Repositories > {repo} > Security**.
-1. Find and click on the appropriate service account user or group.
+1. Find and click on the appropriate service account user or group. **XXX** Do we need to give more information for this step?
 1. Confirm the **Read** permission is set to **Allow**.
 All other permissions should be "Not set" or "Deny".

 A [personal access token (PAT)](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows) with scope of **Code (Read)** will also need to be created for the service account.
-This should only need to be done once per service account.  **Note the expiration date, it will need to be periodically re-generated.**
+This should only need to be done once per service account.  **Note the expiration date, it will need to be periodically re-generated.** **XXX**Do we need to explain how to create the PAT?

 ### 4. Add Pipelines

-The repo is now created and the main branch is protected.
+The repo is now created and has been pushed to AzDo/GitHub.
+Additionally, the main branch is protected.
 Pipelines can now be created.

-**All deployment repos should have the `validate-yaml` and `version-tagging.yaml` pipelines.** XXXDo we need the validate.yaml pipeline?
-I don't see the file in Tier1 template.
-If it is not needed, I'll delete these 2 lines.
+**All deployment repos should have the `validate-yaml` and `version-tagging.yaml` pipelines.** **XXX**The  validate.yaml pipeline is not in the Template.
+Must ask Stéphane if that is an oversight.

 The purpose of the version-tagging.yaml pipeline is to use versioning during deployment operations.

 Open the [Pipelines.md](https://github.com/ssc-spc-ccoe-cei/gcp-documentation/blob/main/Landing%20Zone%20Operations/Pipelines.md) document and perform the instructions in **Add Pipeline** to implement the `version-tagging.yaml` pipeline.
 Pipeline.

+***XXX*** The following section on 'fixing' the Pipeline should be in the Pipelines.md document.

 The default settings in AzDo will produce an error (the screen output is 'You need the Git 'GenericContribute' permission to perform this action") when trying to run the pipeline, so changes must be made: